Rotary Australia World Community Service: Funding schemes

-In response to the 2017-2019 Australian drought, RAWCS and the Australian Government distributed AUD6.5 million in cash grants to drought-impacted families through the Drought Community Support Initiative.
-It has also been involved in the delivery of the AUD 5 million Drought Communities Outreach Program to farming families impacted by the drought through the provision of information events and AUD 500 debit cards to eligible farming households.
+In response to the 2017-2019 Australian drought, RAWCS and the Australian Government distributed A$6.5 million in cash grants to drought-impacted families through the Drought Community Support Initiative.
+It has also been involved in the delivery of the A$5 million Drought Communities Outreach Program to farming families impacted by the drought through the provision of information events and A$500 debit cards to eligible farming households.

 RAWCS has been involved in Rotary projects relating to the COVID-19 pandemic in Australia, including the manufacture of protective clothing for frontline health workers.

-Donations through RAWCS in 2020 totaled AUD 24,648,693.
+Donations through RAWCS in 2020 totaled A$24,648,693.

 Australian Rotarians Against Malaria

 Australian Rotarians Against Malaria (ARAM) is a Rotary organization that operates under the umbrella of RAWCS.
 ARAM was started in the early 1990s from a proposal by Dr Brian Hanley of the Rotary Club of Brookvale (New South Wales) who was concerned about the surge in malaria incidence after the discontinuation of DDT-based malaria control programs.
 It provides supplies, equipment and volunteers to support the elimination of malaria in Australia's region.
 It has projects in Papua New Guinea, Solomon Islands, Vanuatu, Timor Leste and West Timor (Indonesia).
 Projects include the supply of insecticide-treated mosquito nets and funding of staff to provide malaria diagnostic tests and antimalarial medication.

 In 2020, ARAM entered into a partnership with the Global Fund and other organizations to form the Malaria Elimination in Melanesia and Timor-Leste Initiative (MEMTI).
 This involves an international campaign to raise a significant amount of funds to enhance malaria elimination programs in its partner countries.

 ARAM also supports research to develop and trial a malaria vaccine by the Griffith University Institute of Glycomics.